BZIvanov/Mobile-Shop-API/startup.md

 - **.expo** - this folder contains configurations used by expo and we should not modify it.
 - **assets** - this folder contains assets such as images and other stuff.
 Here we can add our own if necessary.
+- **app.json** - this file contains configurations and is especially important to be correctly configured before deployment of the app.

 ## Emulator